PavanRangani/docs/docs/prd/tasks/task-instance.md

 ## Nightly job to change status of the task
 - System runs nightly job to update the status of the upcoming tasks
 - If the status of the Upcomig task is `Pending` and its due date is approached its status will be changed to `Ready`

+## Quick Action

+- On hover of `Status`, `Due date`, `Start date` & `RACi`, edit icon for quick action with value appears.
+In case of multiple, it will be shown at only first record.
+- This action are applicable only for Open & Upcoming task.
+- When user perfoms quick action for Due date change: If the task status is On Hold & Blocked, show `No Date` options in the date picker.
+(Because Due date isn't mandatory for `On Hold & Blocked`)
+- Quick action is perform from List page and View dialog
+- For other task except Multi-Step
+  - For Responsible, opens multi-select.
+At least one user is mandatory
+  - For Accountable, open single select dialog.
+Not mandatory and only one person is selected
+  - For Consulted & Informed, opens multi-select.
+Not mandatory
+- For Multi-Step
+  - Quick action of Due date is not applicable.
+(Because the Multi-step task has a due date range, so we aren't allowed to change the date range).
+  - For Accountable, open single select dialog.
+At least one user is mandatory
+  - For Consulted & Informed, opens multi-select.
+Not mandatory

 ## Section master
 -  Its a combination of all applicable tabs and all Meeting agenda sections of a particular legal entity type.